 Please reach out to us at if you cannot find an answer to your question.

-Village pocket homes are small-format homes generally around 800 square feet.
-They are built to local building code standards with full home amenities.
+Village pocket homes are smaller format homes generally around 800 square feet.
+They are built to provincial building code standards with full home amenities.

 The Village is a cluster of village pocket homes where there is a blend of private and communal spaces.
 The central focus is on neighbours and nature with a form of housing that supports overall individual well being though a shared sense of community.
 We ascribe to the model of pocket communities where the layout of the community facilitates the bringing together of people, while creating a layering of private spaces where the environment is part of the living space.

 The communities we are building are based on the concept of "rural densification."
 This involves maximizing the number of single-family homes on private communal services per acre, with the same goal as "urban intensification," without the multi-story buildings and the need to tie into central services.
-The cost of urban land promotes building vertically, whereas the cost of rural land allows building horizontally.
+The cost of urban land promotes building vertically, whereas the cost of rural land allows building horizontally, thereby providing a solution based on single family homes.

 The rural setting also aligns with the connection to nature, one of the principles underlying the village.